THE MOJAVE

 EMM-Mojave-1.jpg

-An installation at the the Noah Purifoy Desert Art Museum of Assemblage Art in Joshua Tree, California.
-The interactive outdoor museum, with its collection of installations and assemblage art, is one example of the many ways humans have learned to interact — and collaborate — meaningfully with the desert.
+An interior view of “Shelter,” an art installation at the Noah Purifoy Desert Art Museum of Assemblage Art in Joshua Tree, California.
+The outdoor museum, with its collection of interactive installations and assemblages, is an example of the creative ways humans have learned to interact and collaborate meaningfully with the desert.

 EMM-Mojave-04.jpg